boanlab/nephio-setup/1_prerequsites.md

 To set up a VPC Network, proceed in the following order.

 > 1 - VPC Network > CREATE VPC NETWORK \
-> 2 - Write VPC name, Subnet name, Region, IPv4 range and press `CREATE` button
+> 2 - Input the VPC name, Subnet name, Region, IPv4 range and press `CREATE` button

-### Press CREATE button
+### Press the "CREATE VPC NETWORK" button

 ![CREATE_VPC_NETWORK](./pic/vpc_setting_1.png)

 ### Write the required fields

-> **IMPORTANT:** When we select the region, we must select the same region as the instance to which we want to apply the VPC Network.
+> **IMPORTANT:** Keep in mind that we must select the same region where the instances will be running on.

 ![WRITE_FIELDS](./pic/vpc_setting_2.png)

-After creating a VPC Network, apply the VPC Network to the instance through the following procedure.
+Once creating the VPC network has been finished, create instances using that VPC network which was created right before.

 > 1 - Compute Engine > CREATE INSTANCE \
 > 2 - Write Instance name, Region, Spec \